 Once a bustling commerce site and entry point for immigrants, Brooklyn Bridge Park has since transformed into one of New York City’s most visited tourists attractions, boasting six piers and a wide array of recreational facilities.
 Today, visitors and locals alike revel in the panoramic views of the iconic skyline while strolling along the park’s famous promenade.
 It’s easy to be distracted by such a sight since Brooklyn Bridge Park does offer the perfect backdrop for photographs.
 However, it also holds a rich and fascinating history that’s worth exploring.

-The Clermont making its first voyage up the Hudson River
+The Clermont making its first voyage up the Hudson River.
+Image from Wikimedia Commons.

 In 1814, the company of Robert Fulton, the inventor of the world’s first commercially successfully steamboat, established an effective ferry system to help cross the East River.
 With its launch, workers began to move Brooklyn, where they relied on the ferry to commute to their jobs in Manhattan.
 This eventually helped to transform the area into one of the world’s first “commuter suburbs,” and the third-largest city in America.